 - Varsity Baseball II

-Brian Brewer has quickly established himself as one of the finest young head coaches in college baseball.
+Brian Brewer quickly established himself as one of the finest head coaches in college baseball.

 In 2018, Brewer led Marietta into the NCAA Tournament for the 11th time in his career as the Pioneer skipper.
 Four of those appearances resulted in Regional titles and a trip to the World Series.
 The Etta Express has also captured seven OAC regular season and three OAC Tournament championships with Brewer at the helm.